 During her modelling career, she appeared on the cover of American Vogue 13 times, her first of which was one of her first jobs at age 18.
 She has had covers with Harper’s Bazaar, i-D, Interview and Elle.

 Valletta left modelling to pursue acting in 2000, going on to take roles in both television and film.
-Arguably the most successful model to take up acting, Valletta has starred in Revenge, Legends and 2005 rom-com Hitch.
+Arguably the most successful model to take up acting, Valletta has starred in "Revenge", "Legends" and the 2005 rom-com "Hitch".

 In 2014, Valletta launched her socially conscious e-commerce platform Master & Muse, focusing her efforts to comment slave labour in fashion.